-Don’t hesitate and book our Mountain Coach today for!
+Don’t hesitate and book our Mountain Coach today!

-You can ask your coach unlimited questions via email and you are entitled to an half-hour Skype call.
+You can ask your coach unlimited questions via email and you are entitled to a half-hour Skype call.
 Use his extensive knowledge and skills to increase your personal summit chances!

 Welcome to your Personal Kilimanjaro Mountain Coach!